Suckage begins here: why search engines now prioritize advertising over good UX

 Illustration: Kevin Cornell

-2 replies on “Suckage begins here: why search engines now prioritize advertising over good UX”
+2 responses to “Suckage begins here: why search engines now prioritize advertising over good UX”

 I hope there comes a time when we own our data/content (via some block chain system) or have personal AIs not attached to a third-party.
 Which will all make the robber baron scenario harder to reach